 This Italian cafe makes it easy for people following plant-based diets by offering them a separate menu.
 Choose from fresh soups, bruschetta and pasta, all guaranteed to be vegan.
 Read our (non-vegan) review to find out more about the chain’s newest branch.

 Because who doesn’t love a good pizza?
 Another one of our favourites in the city, Freedom Pizza not only offers vegan cheese and vegan sausages, but they do vegan ice cream sandwiches too!
 The restaurant also serves gluten-free bases, farm-fresh veggies, and the pizzas, which start from AED 25, are so tasty.
 Win!

 Check to see if they deliver to you: freedompizza.ae

 One for the veggies…

 If cheese isn’t cheating, then TGI Friday’s has launched a dairy-heavy, meat-free menu.

 And we like it.
 Sizzling cottage cheese (pictured), cottage cheese pasta, cottage cheese burger – it might be that the US chain has bought a new cottage cheese plant.

 There’s still a way to go to pure vegan dishes, but the fact that such a huge franchise has started acknowledging the non-meat eating masses in the UAE is a very good thing.

-New items are priced from AED 31 to 51.
+From AED 31 to 51.
 Locations around Dubai. www.facebook.com/TGIFMiddleEast/